OleksiiKova/rent-car-ireland/README.md

 # EireWheels Car Rental

-EireWheels Car Rental is an advanced, full-stack web application crafted for educational purposes, showcasing a streamlined car rental solution for users in Ireland.
-This responsive site, built with Django, offers a user-friendly interface for managing vehicle rentals across various airports.
+EireWheels Car Rental is an advanced full-stack web application designed for educational purposes, demonstrating a streamlined car rental solution for users in Ireland.
+This responsive site, built with Django, features a user-friendly interface for managing vehicle rentals at various airports across the country.

 ### [Link to the EireWheels live website](https://car-rental-ireland-4e20ecc4b192.herokuapp.com/)